Hakanlsk/chat-app/README.md

 - **React Native**: Core framework for cross-platform mobile development.
 - **Firebase**: Provides Authentication and Firestore Database for secure data storage.
 - **Redux**: State management for handling cart and product information.
-- **Expo Location**: Used for location-based functionalities.

-## 🚀 Features and Functionality
-A more detailed look at the main features and functionalities:

-- **User Authentication**: Secure authentication with Firebase ensures users can sign up and log in with ease.
-- **Firestore for Personalized Data**: Each user has a dedicated document in Firestore for secure and personalized data storage.
-- **User Cart**: Users can add and manage products in their carts, with Redux ensuring smooth state management.
-- **Data Retrieval**: Fast data retrieval from Firestore enhances application performance and enables personalized experiences.

-## 🏗️ Project Structure
-The project structure involves Redux slices for effective state management:

-- **CartSlice**: Maintains the state of the user's cart, enabling additions, deletions, and modifications of cart items.
-- **ProductSlice**: Manages product-related information for consistent application state.

-## 📝 Usage Instructions
-To use the e-commerce application, users should:

-1. Sign up or log in using Firebase Authentication.
-2. Browse products and add them to their cart.
-3. Modify their cart contents as needed.
-4. Checkout when ready, with cart information securely stored in Firestore.

----

 ## Screenshots